eating beaver stew

 Beaver meat is not only a unique culinary option, but also rich in essential nutrients that offer significant health benefits.

-Despite being high in cholesterol, beaver meat is still considered a healthy option due to these nutritional benefits.
+Despite being higher in cholesterol than some meats, beaver meat is still considered a nutritious option due to its lean protein and micronutrient profile.
 As with any meat, it's best consumed as part of a balanced diet.

 Cooking beaver meat requires some knowledge and skill to bring out its unique flavors and ensure it is tender.
 Here are some cooking methods and recipe ideas to help you make the most of your beaver meat: